deankoch/UYRW_data/markdown/demo_rswat_docs.md

 each associated with a different SWAT+ configuration file.
-The `ndef` field counts the number of definitions for each table, `startpage` indicates the page (in the PDF) on which this table starts, and `npage` counts the number of pages it runs.
+The `ndef` field counts the number of definitions for each table, `startpage` indicates the page (in the PDF) on which this table starts, and `npage` counts the number of pages a table runs for.

+## accessing documentation from R

 Let’s look at the example of the “snow.sno” file, which controls snowfall/snowmelt processes: